 Other Label Reading Tips

 - Beware of health food claims and healthy names on front labels.
 Marketers try to convince us that their products are healthy to get us to buy when they may not be healthy at all.
 That marketing spin may be hiding some unhealthy truth.
-If a can or package has a health claim, put it back (or read hard).
+If a can or package has a health claim, be careful.
+They want you to invest in their bottom line not in your health.